jlyu26/LiteGram/README.md

 # LiteGram

-A progressive web application that records and shares your life with the internet.
+A progressive web application (PWA) that records your life.

 ## PWA Basics